scrapy/scrapy/docs/topics/request-queues.rst

 Writing your own disk downstream queue class
 --------------------------------------------

-If you want to define and use your own disk downstream queue implementation, it has to conform to the following interface:
+If you want to define and use your own downstream queue implementation, it has to conform to the following interface:

 .. class:: MyExternalQueue

    .. method:: __init__(self, crawler: scrapy.crawler.Crawler, downstream_queue_cls: Optional[T], key: str, state)

-      Initializes an instance of this disk downstream queue class.
+      Initializes an instance of this downstream queue class.

-      *downstream_queue_cls* class of queues lying down on queue hierarchy, e.g. priority queue manages disk queues. ``None`` in case there is no downstream queue
+      *downstream_queue_cls* class of queues lying down on queue hierarchy, e.g. priority queue manages disk or memory queues. ``None`` in case there is no downstream queue

-      *key* is the unique ID of the disk downstream queue instance.
+      *key* is the unique ID of the downstream queue instance.
 It may be used, for example, to create a unique file or folder to store the queue content.